Solar Purpura: Symptoms, Causes, Diagnosis and Treatment

-What is Solar Purpura?
+What are the Symptoms of Solar Purpura?

-Causes of Solar Purpura
+What are the Causes of Solar Purpura?

 The primary cause of solar purpura is chronic sun exposure, which weakens the connective tissues supporting the blood vessels in the skin.
 As a result, minor trauma or pressure can cause the blood vessels to rupture, leading to the characteristic purplish spots.